ministryofjustice/moj-frontend/docs/components/interruption-card.md

 This component should be used specifically and sparingly.
 It has 5 use cases:

 1. Complex errors
-2. Non-contextual errors
-3. ‘Are you sure?’ content
+2. ‘Are you sure?’ content
+3. Non-contextual errors
 4. More varied application outcomes
 5. Showing important content ahead of a task

 #### 1. Complex errors

-A complex error is not a simple yes or no. It needs a different response because the user:
+The interruption card can be used to convey complex errors.

-- might need contextual or detailed information about why their answer is unexpected
+Show it to a user after they've entered something which might be a mistake.
+They can still continue with their answer (unlike with a validation error).
+It gives the user contextual or detailed information about why their answer is unexpected.
-- should be able to continue with the answer they’ve given (but need to check it’s not a conscious or unconscious error)

-You might ask the user if they’re sure about what they’ve entered.
-This is slightly different to an ‘are you sure?’ page, which is shown to all users (irrelevant of user inputs).
+#### 2. ‘Are you sure?’ content

+Sometimes users need to be asked if they're sure they want to do something.

+This type of interruption card is a part of everyone's journey, because it's about the task itself not something which the user has entered.

+The aim is to prevent people from doing serious things by accident, such as deleting or cancelling something.
+If the action does not have serious consequences - and the content is just ‘good to know’ - consider the standard colour palette.

-#### 2. Non-contextual errors
+#### 3. Non-contextual errors

 A non-contextual error happens when there’s a conflict between 2 or more parts of a service.
 The error is with the application as a whole, not a specific field.
 This means a message cannot be shown next to an error source, as with a GOV.UK Design System error message.

 Service design should prevent these errors.
-However, they can happen if a user edits an early part of a form (via a Check answers page) in a way that affects later parts.
+However, they can happen if a user edits an early part of a form (via a [Check answers pattern page](https://design-system.service.gov.uk/patterns/check-answers/)) in a way that affects later parts.
 For example, if a person’s income has changed since the application was started, other sections might need to be deleted or re-done.

 The user may want to copy answers before they’re removed, and also needs to know that they’ll need to re-enter other sections.

-#### 3. ‘Are you sure?’ content

-‘Are you sure?’ content is shown to all users, asking them to confirm something in their journey.

-It’s commonly used for tasks like deleting or cancelling, rather than in response to something irregular the user has entered.
-If the content is just ‘good to know’, consider the standard colour palette.

 #### 4. More varied application outcomes